no-there/monkeytype-bot/README.md

 - Python 3 installed (May work on Python 2, but only tested on 3.8.5)
 - Latest version of Google Chrome/Chromium

+### Monkeytype ToS & These scripts

+At the time of writing (4 May 2022), monkeytype prohibits botting typing tests.

+As already agreed in the GNU licensing of this software:

+In no event unless required by applicable law or agreed to in writing will I or any other party who was involved in the creation/modification of this program as permitted above, be liable to you for damages, including general, special, incidential or consequential damages arising out of the use or inability to use the program (including but not limited to loss of data or data being rendered inaccurate or losesses sustained by you or third parties or a failure of the program to operate with any other programs), even if such holder or other party has been advised of the possibility of such damages.

 ### Installation

 To be able to use the bot, you must have the chrome web driver installed (included in the files) so that the program is able to control a Chrome window along with Python.